pshoosht/regfm/README.md

 <a name="contact"></a>
 ## Contact
-Please address comments and questions to Parisa Shooshtari (pshoosh@broadinstitute.org) or Chris Cotsapas (cotsapas@broadinstitute.org)
+Please address comments and questions to Parisa Shooshtari (parisa.shooshtari@SickKids.ca) or Chris Cotsapas (cotsapas@broadinstitute.org)